 If you're looking for more than just a standard forex or CFD broker, then the social trading elements outlined in this review are for you.

-eToro is regulated by financial authorities in the US, Europe and Australia.
+eToro is regulated by a host of financial authorities including the US, Europe and Australia.
 In Australia, it's licensed by the Australian Securities Investment Commission (ASIC) under the trading name eToro AUS Capital Pty Ltd.

 Among popular user review sites, feedback has been mixed.
-On the complaints side, reviewers primarily point to the withdraw fees, spreads and poor online customer service.
-The positive reviews highlight eToro's user friendly platform and OpenBook feature which allows users to share live trading news and ideas with each other.
+On the complaints side, reviewers primarily point to the withdrawal fees, spreads and poor online customer service.
+The positive reviews highlight eToro's user-friendly platform and OpenBook feature that allows users to share live trading news and ideas with one another.

 Ratings from review sites:

 - AU Trustpilot: 2.5*/5